ChaitanyaC22/Customer-Segmentation-Using-RFM-Analysis-for-Online-Retail/README.md

 For more details on the analysis, please refer to the final RFM analysis report:
 **[RFM Analysis Detailed Report](./RFM%20Analysis/RFM_Segmentation_Analysis_UKRetailOnline.xlsx?raw=true)**

-### Conclusion

-RFM segmentation helps identify distinct customer groups based on their purchasing behaviors, enabling more targeted marketing campaigns.
-By understanding customer engagement and tailoring strategies for retention, growth, and re-engagement, businesses can maximize the value of each customer.
-Future steps may include predictive modeling and more refined segmentation for further optimization of marketing efforts.

 ---

 ### Acknowledgements